-Dor Alon's subsidiaries have loans with a total balance of NIS 103.6 million as at December 31, 2012 for which they have undertaken to meet certain covenants.
-As at December 31, 2012 Dor Alon's subsidiaries met the covenants.
+Dor Alon's subsidiaries have loans with a total balance of NIS 94.1 million as at December 31, 2013 (2012 - NIS 103.6 million) for which they have undertaken to meet certain covenants.
+As at December 31, 2013 Dor Alon's subsidiaries met the covenants.

-Bee Group has loans with a total of NIS 93 million as of December 31, 2012, pursuant to which Bee Group has undertaken to meet certain financial covenants.
+Bee Group has short and long term loans with a total of NIS 140 million as of December 31, 2013, pursuant to which Bee Group has undertaken to meet certain financial covenants.
 These financial covenants include a limitation on the distribution of dividends to Blue Square.
-As of December 31, 2012, except for a loan balance of NIS 58 million, for which a waiver from a bank lender had been received, Bee Group and the rest of its subsidiaries met the financial covenants in their loan agreements.

 The financial covenants in the subsidiaries' loan agreements do not restrict the subsidiaries from transferring funds to Blue Square in the form of cash dividends, loans or advances, except for Bee Group, which is restricted from transferring funds to the Company in the form of dividends.
-As of December 31, 2012, Bee Group did not have any earnings to distribute as a dividend.
+As of December 31, 2013, Bee Group did not have any earnings to distribute as a dividend.